rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 ![Testability Tactics](https://rmnobarradev.blob.core.windows.net/rmnobarradev/testability_tactics.png)

 Tactics for increasing testability can be divided into two main categories:

+**Controlling and Observing of System State**: Focuses on making the system's behavior more transparent and manageable during testing.

+**Limiting Complexity**: Complex systems are inherently difficult to test due to the large number of possible states and interactions between components.

 ### Control and Observation of the System State